lechnerio/example-next-auth-provider/README.md

-# test-auth
+# next-auth-provider-example

-test-auth is a simple repository to explore and test various authentication providers using **next-auth**.
+next-auth-provider-example is a simple repository to explore and test various authentication providers using **next-auth**.

-## How to use test-auth
+## How to use next-auth-provider-example

 ### Authentication Secret